skip to content

 5) The Need for Personalized Services

-In summary, rising costs, lack of transparency, rising popularity of e-commerce, changing demographics, the need for personalization, difficulty in finding and comparing products/services, etc. make a very strong case for businesses in the funeral industry to drive customer experience using an e-commerce store.
+In summary, rising costs, lack of transparency, growing e-commerce popularity, changing demographics, and personalization needs make a strong case for businesses in the funeral industry to drive customer experience using an e-commerce store .